ponylang/rfcs/text/0000-http-streaming.md

 3. **ChunkedTransfer**.
 This is a new mode for cases where the payload length can not be known in advance, but is likely to be large.
 It is selected by calling `Payload.set_length` with a parameter of `None`.
 On the TCP link this mode can be detected because there is no `Content-Length` header at all, being replaced by the `Transfer-Encoding: chunked` header.
 In addition, the message body is separated into chunks, each with its own bytecount.
 As with `StreamTransfer` mode, transmission can be spread out over time with the difference that it is the original data source that determines the chunk size.

+Fortunately, the `PayloadBuilder` class already knows how to parse the `ChunkedTransfer` format.

 The general procedure using the new interface is:

 1. Create an empty `Payload` and set headers